You are here

-- PaaS - Platform as a Service: Its not specific software you are subscribing to, but a platform or a set of software or services you are subscribing.
-You pay based on usage and the number of services you are using.
+- PaaS - Platform as a Service: It's not specific software you are subscribing to, but a platform or a set of resources that enable you to deliver everything from simple cloud-based apps to sophisticated, cloud-enabled enterprise applications, all without the complexity of building and maintaining the infrastructure for them.
+You pay based on usage and the number of resources you are using.
 An example is the SQL Azure Database.
-This is a database hosted in cloud.
-You can connect using your local Management Studio (SSMS).
+This is a database hosted in cloud to which you can connect from anywhere you want.
 There are differences between a SQL Server instance hosted on premises and a SQL Azure Database in the cloud, but there are less and less every year.
 Backups and high availability are done for you, you only need to focus on the database development.

-- IaaS - Infrastructure as a Service: the customer is renting infrastructure.
-Most common example of IaaS is virtual machines that are running in the cloud.
+- IaaS - Infrastructure as a Service: You are renting infrastructure, provisioned and managed over the internet.
+The most common example of IaaS is virtual machines that are running in the cloud.
 You pay for the uptime of the Virtual Machine without being bothered with the hardware behind it.
 But do remember that you still need licensing and maintenance of the software running on the virtual machines.
 Basically, this is the same thing as running virtual machines in your own data center, except that the data center is now in the cloud.
 You can do the same things in a virtual machine in the cloud as you can on premises, such as running Integration Services packages, hosting Analysis Services cubes or rendering Reporting Services reports.
 One of the biggest advantages is that you can easily scale up or down the performance of the machines depending on the demand.

 element61 is actively investigating and using the opportunities the Microsoft Azure platform is offering for Business Intelligence in the Cloud.
 Some key products that are offered by the Azure Platform: